- Antique Diamonds

 Owing to their shape, carat-for-carat Rose Cut diamonds face up larger than any other diamond cut.
 This makes the Rose Cut an attractive purchase for those harboring a beer budget and a taste for vintage wine.

 The crown of a Rose Cut is dome-shaped, formed by the facets meeting at the center.
-The Rose Cut reacts very differently to light than other diamonds because of its flat bottom and shallow depth.
+Because of its flat bottom and shallow depth, the rose cut reacts very differently to light than other diamonds.
 The absence of a pavilion results in washed-out luster and dull brilliance.

 Rose Cuts come in many shapes, although the majority are round.